-3. Press OK to save the file version record.
-The record will not be saved unless both the URI and file USE attribute values are recorded.
+If you are entering multiple records, the OK + 1 button will save the record you are working in and open a new record.
+The record will not be saved unless both the URI and file Use Statement attribute values are recorded.